 Dr. Herscovitch is the Director of the Greenwood Interprofessional Autism Center and Clinical Assistant Professor of Applied Behavior Analysis at Truman State University.
 He has extensive leadership experience in the autism and applied behavior analysis fields as clinician, academic, business person, researcher, advocate, and in tech spaces.
 He owned and operated a multi-location Applied Behavior Analysis agency from 2006-2019, and has taught graduate-level courses in advanced ABA and organizational behavior management (OBM).
 Advocacy efforts for ABA and autism have always been an area of interest for Brandon.
 He was the founding president of Massachusetts Coalition for Applied Behavior Analysis, a not-for-profit trade organization representing ABA providers in Massachusetts, was on the national ABA CPT coding provider feedback group from 2015 - 2017, and was the professional practice chair at BABAT.

 Admission is made on a rolling basis but is limited to 24 students per cohort.
 Apply early for priority consideration.
-Once a given cohort is full, you will be asked to defer until the following term.

 per credit hour